-The ever-changing world of percussion now includes being responsible for and maintaining high quality electronics and pro-audio gear.
+The ever changing world of percussion now includes being responsible for and maintaining high quality electronics and pro-audio gear.
 This equipment is often some of the most expensive equipment in your band and should therefore be taken as a high priority.
-The following should be considered general rules of use:
+As a general rule of use the following:

-- Store equipment indoors and in cool dry place - Before cleaning ensure all equipment is turned off and unplugged. - ❖ It is possible to give this equipment a thorough cleaning with a soft cloth and spray cleaner.
-Just be sure to spray onto cloth rather than directly on the equipment. - ❖ If anything is carpeted you can use a vacuum to clean.
+- Store equipment indoors and in cool dry place - Before cleaning ensure all equipment is turned off and unplugged. - It is possible to give this equipment a thorough cleaning with a soft cloth and spray cleaner.
+Just be sure to spray onto cloth rather than directly on the equipment. - If anything is carpeted you can use a vacuum to clean.